 About the Google Search Network

-- On Google search sites: Ads can appear alongside, above, or below search results on Google Search, Google Shopping, Google Maps, Google Images, and Google Groups.
+- Google search sites: Ads can appear beside, above, or below search results on Google Search, Google Play or Google Shopping.

 How Google Instant works

 Google Instant helps people find information faster by showing relevant results as they type a search term on Google search.
 As someone starts to type a search term, Google Instant automatically shows results for a popular search that begins with those letters.
 An algorithm tries to predict what the rest of the term might be based on popular searches typed by other users.
 The predicted text is shown in light grey in the search box, and search results and ads are automatically shown for that predicted term.

 Although Google Instant won't change the way ads are served, ads and search results can show for a predicted search term.
 For example, if someone types "flow" into Google, an algorithm predicts that the user is searching for "flowers" (the predicted search term) and therefore displays search listings and ads for flowers.
 Those results will continue to show unless the next letters that the user types lead to a different predicted term.

 How we count ad impressions

 When someone searches using Google Instant, ad impressions are counted in the following situations:

 - The person begins to type a search term on Google and clicks anywhere on the page (a search result, an ad, a spell correction, a related search).